suncoast-devs/handbook/lessons/js-classes/index.md

 This `greet` method works exactly like the other methods of the class, except for one small difference we don't yet see.
 That is, the value of `this` is handled slightly differently.
-In the case of the arrow function the `this` value is **always** the instance of the object itself.
+In the case of the arrow function, the `this` value is **always** the instance of the object itself.
 However, for our normally defined methods like `bark` and `eat` it isn't the case.
-The subtle difference here won't make a big impact to us until we get to dealing with things like event callback functions in [React](/lessons/react-intro) so we'll hold off any further discussion of the concept of `this`.
+The subtle difference here won't make a big impact on us until we get to dealing with things like event callback functions in [React](/lessons/react-intro) so we'll hold off any further discussion of the concept of `this`.

-If you are very curious about the subject, and it is an often discussed confusing feature of the language, you can read
+If you are very curious about the subject of `this`, an often discussed and confusing feature of the language, you can read
 [this excellent MDN article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) on the matter.